 Rohith joined Watsi on December 2nd, 2013.
-Four years ago, Rohith became the 2348th member to automatically support a new Watsi patient every month.
-Since then, 3,643 more people have become monthly donors!
-Rohith's most recent donation traveled 8,200 miles to support Dismus, a four-year-old from Uganda, to fund surgery to correct a congenital condition.
+Five years ago, Rohith joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Rohith's most recent donation traveled 8,700 miles to support Victor, a three-year-old boy from Tanzania, to fund corrective surgery.